Capital asset

-A capital asset is defined as property of any kind held by an assessee, whether connected with their business or profession or not connected with their business or profession.
-It includes all kinds of property, movable or immovable, tangible or intangible, fixed or circulating.
-Thus, land and building, plant and machinery, motorcar, furniture, jewellery, route permits, goodwill, tenancy rights, patents, trademarks, shares, debentures, securities, units, mutual funds, zero-coupon bonds etc. are capital assets.
+A capital asset is defined as property of any kind held by an assessee.
+It need not be connected to the assesse’s business or profession.
+The term encompasses all kinds of property, movable or immovable, tangible or intangible, fixed or circulating.
+Land and building, plant and machinery, motorcar, furniture, jewellery, route permits, goodwill, tenancy rights, patents, trademarks, shares, debentures, mutual funds, zero-coupon bonds are some examples of what is considered capital assets.